 You interact with the data stored in the Archive Storage using the same resources and management interfaces that you use for data stored in Object Storage.

 The following summarizes the Object Storage resources you use to store and manage Archive Storage data:

 Buckets are logical containers for storing objects.
 A bucket is associated with a single compartment that has policies that determine what actions a user can perform on a bucket and on all the objects in the bucket.

 You decide which storage tier (Archive Storage or standard Object Storage) is appropriate for your data when you initially create the bucket container for your data.
 The storage tier is expressed as a property of the bucket.
 A bucket's storage tier property sets the initial storage tier of objects added to the bucket.
-However, objects placed in standard tier buckets can be archived automatically by Object Storage (while remaining in the standard tier bucket) if they meet the criteria of an object lifecycle policy rule in effect for the bucket.
+However, if objects meet the criteria of an object lifecycle policy rule, they can be archived automatically by Object Storage, while remaining in the standard tier bucket.